-BBS UK, together with Great Ormond Street Children's Hospital, Guys and St Thomas' Hospital, London, Birmingham Children's Hospital and Queen Elizabeth Hospital, Birmingham are commissioned by NHS England to provide multi-disciplinary clinics for Bardet-Biedl syndrome patients.
-At each clinic, patients are seen by an ophthalmologist, nephrologist, dietitian, clinical psychologist, geneticist, speech and language therapist and endocrinologist; the aim is to provide a 'one stop' annual visit to ensure patients receive specialised and expert attention and management with a focus on diagnosis, early intervention and good health management.
-Telemedicine clinics are also available across the four centres and will be offered where appropriate.
+BBS UK, together with Great Ormond Street Children's Hospital, Guys and St Thomas' Hospital in London, and Birmingham Children's Hospital and Queen Elizabeth Hospital in Birmingham, are commissioned by NHS England to provide multi-disciplinary clinics for BBS patients.
+At each clinic, patients are seen by an ophthalmologist (eyes), nephrologist (kidneys), dietitian, clinical psychologist, geneticist, speech and language therapist and endocrinologist (hormones).
+The aim is to ensure patients receive specialised, expert attention and management with a focus on diagnosis, early intervention, and good health management.
+Telemedicine clinics are also available across the four centres and are offered in between face-to-face appointments, where appropriate.

-BBS UK is an integral member of this valued multi-disciplinary team (MDT) and provides information and support to patients and their families and carers before, during and after clinics.
-Its involvement pre-clinic ensures that patients, their families and carers are well informed about the Syndrome and service and feel well supported to attend.
-BBS UK Patient Liaison Officers attend each clinic, offering emotional and practical support to patients and
+BBS UK is an integral member of this valued multi-disciplinary team (MDT) and provides information and support to patients and their families and carers before, during, and after clinics.
+Our charity's pre-clinic involvement ensures that patients, their families and carers are well informed about the Syndrome and services, and feel well supported to attend.
+BBS UK Patient Liaison Officers attend each clinic, offering emotional and practical support to patients and their families.
+Post clinic, they provide ongoing support and liaise between patient and hospital where required and generally provide an ongoing point of contact.